vini-karumuru/QAA/README.md

 3. Run your quality score plotting script from your Demultiplexing assignment in Bi622.
 (Make sure you're using the "running sum" strategy!!)
 Describe how the `FastQC` quality score distribution plots compare to your own.
 If different, propose an explanation.
 Also, does the runtime differ?
 Mem/CPU usage?
 If so, why?

 4. Comment on the overall data quality of your two libraries.
 Go beyond per-base qscore distributions.
+Examine the `FastQC` [documentation][https://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/] for guidance on interpreting results and planning next steps.
 Make and justify a recommendation on whether these data are of high enough quality to use for further analysis.

 # Part 2 – Adaptor trimming comparison

 5. In your QAA environment, install `cutadapt` and `Trimmomatic`.
 Check your installations with:
-    - `cutadapt --version` (should be 4.9)
+    - `cutadapt --version` (should be 5.0)
     - `trimmomatic -version` (should be 0.39)

 6. Using `cutadapt`, properly trim adapter sequences from your assigned files.
 Be sure to read how to use `cutadapt`.
 Use default settings.
 What proportion of reads (both R1 and R2) were trimmed?